kubeluk/SolidDCAT-Profile/spec.md

 After discovering the catalog itself, the process of discovering datasets is composed of interacting with the resources defined in the profile's data model.

-A client MAY follow a `dcat:record` link to discover a catalog record containing metadata information about a Solid-managed resource.
+A client can follow a `dcat:record` link to discover a catalog record containing metadata information about a Solid-managed resource.

-A client MAY follow a `dcat:dataset` link to directly discover the dataset augmenting a Solid-managed resource.
+A client can follow a `dcat:dataset` link to directly discover the dataset augmenting a Solid-managed resource.

 ![Discovery Sequence Diagram](/diagrams/flow.svg)